appbead/webkit-wiki/Rebaseline-Server-Whishlist.md

 * Queue should be persistent: either in LocalStorage or on server side.
 Closing browser should not discard queue.
 * Link to local files instead of trac.webkit.org (it's slow and can reference files which are not present in trunk)
 * Set default baseline target?
+* Use `run-minibrowser` instead of launching default browser?
 * Add keyboard shortcuts hint ;-)

 ### References